Logo

 John Higgins arrived at the 2014 UK Championship stating that he was struggling for confidence and concerned that a poor result in the championship could cost him his top-16 ranking and his place at the Masters.

-John Higgins said later that he had cracked under pressure.
+John Higgins said later that he had "cracked under pressure".

-John Higgins lost a deciding frame to Selby in the quarter-finals of the UK Championship.
+John Higgins lost a deciding frame to Selby in the quarter-finals of the 2016 UK Championship.

-At the World Championship, John Higgins reached his first world final in six years and became, at age 41, the oldest finalist in 35 years.
+At the 2017 World Snooker Championship, John Higgins reached his first world final in six years.

 John Higgins reached the final of the 2018 World Snooker Championship, but lost again to Mark Williams.